git/git.github.io/rev_news/draft/edition-1.md

 Our goal is to aggregate and communicate some of the activities on the [Git mailing list](mailto:git@vger.kernel.org) in a format that the wider tech community can follow and understand.
-In addition, we'll link to all the interesting Git-related articles, tools and projects we come across.
+In addition, we'll link to some of the interesting Git-related articles, tools and projects we come across.

 This edition covers what happened during the month of March 2015.